A Guide to Email Data Privacy

 Data Storage

-Authentication protocols are also vital to prevent email spoofing and phishing attempts.
-SPF, DKIM, and DMARC protocols work together to verify that emails are genuinely from your domain and haven’t been tampered with in transit.
+Send over encrypted connections (TLS) to prevent interception in transit, and set up your authentication protocols.
+SPF, DKIM, and DMARC work together to verify your email genuinely comes from your domain and hasn’t been tampered with.

 Authenticated email in Gmail